 If you qualify for both New Style JSA and Universal Credit, any New Style JSA you receive will be taken into account as income for Universal Credit.Refinery29

-Last but not least, we wanted to include this article from MSN Link opens in a new window, written by the This Is Money team.
+Last but not least, we wanted to include this article from the This Is Money team Link opens in a new window.
 It contains simple but effective tricks you can use to make yourself more employable, such as learning a new skill, improving your CV and networking efficiently, and also reveals the sectors on the lookout for new hires so that you can channel your job-hunting into the right areas.
 Hopefully this will help you stand out and find a new job in 2021.

 Prepare for video interviews

 While getting interviewed from home may be convenient some thought and preparation must still go into it to create the right setting and ensure the interview goes ahead without any technical glitches.
 Sweiry says: 'Ensure that your environment is well-lit, distraction free with mobile phones switched off and that your home technology is working before you start – after all, first impressions still count.
 'It's also worth remembering that although you're at home, it's still an interview, so be sure to wear professional, office-appropriate clothing.
 Having your CV in front of you can also help when being asked questions about your work history, so always keep that to hand.'MSN